 The sales and retention forecast for mid-May 2020 is 67%.

 Most SaaS companies have not changed their sales forecast in terms of expansion and sales, retention of customers, and new deals for 2020.
-The COVID-19 crisis affects customers and industries, but it can be resolved by working around and developing strategies to adapt to the impacts on sales and customer retention that will lead to new deals being back on track.
+The COVID-19 crisis impacts customers and industries, but it can be resolved by working around and developing strategies to adapt to the impacts on sales and customer retention that will lead to new deals being back on track.

 Sales and Customer Success